Having overseas assets without instruction as to their distribution when you die is a disaster awaiting your loved ones.

 Most people, when thinking of death, consider a Will as being the right document to have in place for your loved ones but this only becomes effective when you die.

-Should you become disabled or seriously ill, estate planning can ensure that your estate looks after you.
+Should you become disabled or seriously ill, estate planning can ensure that your estate looks after you through a Power of Attorney.
+You may also need your assets to pay for your care so it is worthwhile to keep legal, administration, and tax costs to a minimum.

 - Provides Certainty and Peace of Mind